Yandex Cloud

 1. Get your cloud ready.

-2. Create an infrastructure.
+2. Create your infrastructure.

 3. Upload the website files.